How to Reset Your Windows 11 PC While Keeping Your Files

 Step 7Wait for the Reset to Finish

-Resetting your Windows 11 PC can take a long time, from 30 minutes to several hours, and your PC will restart multiple times.
-Be patient during this process, as it’s normal for the screen to go black for extended periods.
+Resetting your Windows 11 PC can take a long time, from 30 minutes to several hours, and your PC will restart multiple times during the process.

 Your PC will restart several times during this process.